Study HR in South Africa

-These non-credit-bearing skills courses are designed to introduce you to various aspects of HR, and to equip you with a range of the skills you need to work in an HR environment.
+These non-accredited skills courses introduce you to various aspects of HR, and equip you with a range of the skills you need to work in an HR environment.

-- Oxbridge Academy Short Course: Labour Relations Basics
+- Oxbridge Academy Short Course: Recruitment and Selection

 - Oxbridge Academy Skills Certificate: Principles of Labour Relations

 Short Learning Programme endorsed by The Independent Institute of Education (IIE)